openstack-archive/nova-powervm/README.rst

 It is the goal of the project to only require minimal additional attributes.
 The deployer may specify additional attributes to fit their configuration.

-There is no impact to customers upgrading their cloud stack as this is a genesis driver and does not have database impacts.

 Developer Impact
 ----------------